The technology in Black Mirror isn’t actually all about death and nihilism.

 The British anthology sci-fi show Black Mirror (created by Charlie Booker and Annabel Jones) tackles technology in almost all of its episodes.
 With a varying degree of realism, implied moral take-aways, and success, the show seems to put technology in the villainous point, and push viewers to question their relationship and dependence to these developing technologies.

 However, this is only one understanding of the show.
-To me, the technology in Black Mirror encourages viewers to analyze the intrinsic human characteristics that make technology vulnerable to be misused.
+To me, the technology in Black Mirror encourages viewers to analyze the intrinsic human characteristics that make technology vulnerable to misuse.
 Instead of putting tech as the bad guy, Black Mirror shows humans finding infinite ways to abuse programming that’s just doing its job.
 In this article, we’ll look at a few different episodes that flip the switch on the common trope of “technology is evil,” as well as some other details within the series that point to this humans-as-villains theory, and a speculative look at how Black Mirror could be shaping the future.
 Warning: spoilers from the first four seasons below!

 Hated in the Nation